-Laura Ferry is an accomplished social impact executive and entrepreneur.
-She is the founder of Good Company, a purpose brand and social venture consultancy, widely known for its effective strategies, partnerships, program management and platforms for global brands, media, advocacy organizations, corporate and education entities.
+Laura is also the founder of Good Company, an ESG consultancy, widely known for its corporate impact strategies, public-private partnerships, programs and platforms for global brands, media, nonprofits, corporations and education entities.

-As a leader in corporate alliances Laura has established best in class partnerships for DEC, Hewlett Packard, Western Digital, FINRA, International Paper, Highlights, Whole Foods, PetSmart, Toys ‘R Us, and Target.
-She has earned a reputation for strategic vision and leadership for her work in licensing and retail development for hit television shows and networks such as Monster Garage, Trading Spaces, Miami Ink, Animal Planet and Discovery Kids.
+As a leader in corporate alliances, Laura has established best-in-class partnerships for DEC, Hewlett Packard, Western Digital, FINRA, International Paper, Highlights, Whole Foods, PetSmart, Toys ‘R Us, and Target.
+She has earned a reputation for strategic vision and leadership for her work in licensing and retail development for hit television shows and networks such as Monster Garage, Trading Spaces, Miami Ink, Animal Planet, and Discovery Kids.